 - Patent Litigation

 Additionally, a candidate must satisfactorily complete one of the following courses:

 - Antitrust Law

-In addition to completing the curriculum referenced above, a candidate for the Intellectual Property Law Statement of Completion must also complete an academic research paper of high professional quality concerning intellectual property law.
+In addition to completing the curriculum referenced above, a student must also complete an academic research paper of high professional quality concerning intellectual property law.
 The student must receive advance approval of his or her topic.

 A full list of requirements and procedures is available to current students in MyLaw.
 The information contained on this page is only a summary of the academic requirements.

 For specific course requirements for individual concentrations, please go to “Forms” under the Registrar’s tab in MyLaw.